MathematicGuy/RemoteObsidian/Project Skin/DOM Tree & Score for Priority tag.md

 **Score for Priority tag**
 	(Tag with higher score can overwrite)
 	Even it get specify later.
+	e.g. in CSS, tag accessed with id cannot be overwrite by tag accessed with class.
 ![[Pasted image 20231030083335.png]]
 	Example:
 		specify **id after div** can **overwrite class with 2 element after div**